jbrechtel/dailyReps/README.md

 # Current workout detail

 - Write `foldl` for a list.
 A function that goes from `(b -> a -> b) -> b -> [a] -> b`
-- Implement my own version of Maybe
+- Implement my own version of Either
 - Implement Functor for that type
 - Implement Applicative for that type
-- Implement Alternative for that type
+- ~~Implement Alternative for that type~~
 - Implement Foldable for that type
 - Implement Semigroup for that type
 - Implement Monoid for that type